Kerbas-ad-astra/HGR-Community-Fixes/README.md

 * Fairing patches to rebalance fairing masses.
 * INTERNAL patches to reduce grumbling from KSP when RPM is not installed.
 * A "KAS" patch to remove deprecated KASModuleGrabs from RCS thrusters and the solar panels.
 * ModuleScienceLab is added to the Leek and Advanced Onion pods, so they can reset experiments and otherwise behave correctly.
+Probes and labs also provide the appropriate KerbNet access and experiment storage capability (the Lima descent capsule can gather experiments internally, to carry them back home).
 * A new "Garlic" supply pod, to supplement the Lima.
 If you have KIS, it will have some "dry inventory" space.
 	* If you have a life support addon installed (ECLSS, IFILS, Ioncross, Snacks!, TAC-LS, or USI-LS), the Garlic, Daikon, and Edamame service modules will include some extra supplies.
 	* Even if you don't have those mods, the Garlic pod has SAS level 3, to help with docking.
 * The 1.25m inline parachute is not surface-attachable, and now does not claim to be in the editor.
 The 0.625m inline parachute now opens at the same altitudes and pressures as the Mk16.
+* The RCS parts have the new plume and sound effects.
+* A fully-staffed Pumpkin pod or suitably-staffed Leek laboratory can be used to provide control of probes.
+(With one hop.)
 * Engine patches for the SoyJuice descent modules and service module.
 The descent modules now have Isp curves like Sepratrons, and their TWRs match.
-If you have the latest version of Landertron (0.11), the engines can be set to automatically fire just before landing, just like the Soyuz.
-If BahamutoD's Animated Engines is installed, the Edamame service module's engine cover will automatically respond to the activation and deactivation of the engine.
+If you have the latest version of Landertron (0.11+), the engines can be set to automatically fire just before landing, just like the Soyuz.
+If BahamutoD's Animated Engines or Nertea's Deployable Engines is installed, the Edamame service module's engine cover will automatically respond to the activation and deactivation of the engine.
 * Tags for the stock searching system and constraints for part tests.
 * Tech tree adjustments, both for stock and Community Tech Tree.
 * A texture-name-fixing patch for the Radish decoupler.